Jurby

+Jurby has the same meaning as Derby, both originating from the Scandinavian term for a deer farm or park; 'djúra-bý.'

+The earliest known reference to Jurby comes from 1291, when it appears as 'Dureby,' but by 1588 it had morphed into being today's Jurby.

+The introduction of Derby as a placename in the Isle of Man came much later, such as with the appearance of Derbyhaven in 1507, when it came from the surname of the then Lords of Man.

 Local government

 For the purposes of local government, the whole of the historic parish forms a single parish district with Commissioners.

 The Captain of the Parish (since 1999) is John James Quayle.

 Politics

 Jurby parish is part of the Ayre & Michael constituency, which elects two Members to the House of Keys.
 Before 2016 it was in the Michael constituency.

 Demographics

-The Isle of Man census of 2016 returned a parish population of 776, a decrease of 2.7% from the figure of 797 in 2011.
+The Isle of Man census of 2021 returned a parish population of 780, an increase of 0.5% from the figure of 776 in 2016, but a decrease of 2.2% from the figure of 797 in 2011.
 According to the 2011 Isle of Man census, 3.5% of Jurby residents reported that they could speak, read or write in the Manx language.

 Geography

 The parish of Jurby, which lies on the north-western coast of the island, borders those of Andreas to the east, Lezayre to the south-east, and Ballaugh to the south.
 It is low-lying overall: the highest elevations are some coastal dunes with a height of up to 39 metres.

 There is an industrial park on the old RAF Jurby Airfield.